geekerlevi/geekerlevi.github.io/README.md

 Academic Homepage
 </h1>

-This is a personal academic homepage for Levi, documenting previous academic experiences.
+This is a personal academic homepage repository for Levi, documenting previous academic experiences.
+Here is the link to the academic homepage: geekerlevi.github.io

 # Acknowledges